TerryL1971/myFlix-Angular-client/README.md

 ### Objective:

-- Build a web application that provides users with access to information about different movies, genres, directors and actors of the 1980s.
+- Build a web application that provides users with access to information about different movies, genres, directors and actors.
 Users are able to register, update their personal information, deregister and create a list of "Favorites" and "To Watch" movies.

 ### User Stories: